Campaign of the Month: April 2013

 Str 14 Dex 10 Con 14 Int 10 Wis 19 Cha 12

 Armor: Masterwork Dunsteel Half-Plate, Sacred Shield of Adelphus

-Special Items: Laura’s Bracelet, Powder of the Black Veil, Dispelling Cord, Amethyst Pendant, Ugruk’s Flask, Ugruk’s Pouch, Ring of the Four Winds, Ring of Water Breathing, Eli’s Skull, Tome of Iynmar
+Special Items: Laura’s Bracelet, Powder of the Black Veil, Dispelling Cord, Periapt of Wisdom +2, Cloak of Resistance +1, Ugruk’s Flask, Ugruk’s Pouch, Ring of the Four Winds, Ring of Water Breathing, Eli’s Skull, Tome of Iynmar

 Feats: Combat Casting, Extra Turning, Martial Weapon Proficiency (Warhammer), Augment Healing, Quicken Spell

-Abilities: Turn Undead, Divine Spell-Casting, Eli, Voice of Reason, Sudden Impulse, Eli’s Vigil, Flaming Skull, Salvation
+Abilities: Turn Undead, Divine Spell-Casting, Eli, Voice of Reason, Sudden Impulse, Eli’s Vigil, Flaming Skull, Salvation, Grim Outlook

 Return to the Tabernacle.
 He awaits you there.